 - For the record, the DEC has stated that fixed protection is not allowed. - Some of the rangers are frequent climbers, and all of them have climbed before.
 They're not too psyched about the number of bolts, especially in areas like the Black Chasm which is a designated "wilderness area" and the far left end of the Devil's Kitchen which is private property (the first cliff on the left when you look down from the stone bridge).
 Obviously the DEC has tolerated bolts thus far but it would be pretty easy for them to say "no more bolts" or "no more climbing" at these areas.
 Not good things for PR or future access between climbers and the public land management agency.

-- AT NO TIME IS RETROBOLTING SOMEONE ELSE’S ROUTE AN ACCEPTABLE PRACTICE – One is free to establish their own climbs however they choose but don’t retrobolt other’s routes.
-Thus far first ascensionists have been pretty tolerant of that behavior but it’s definitely not ok to dumb down someone else’s route.
+- AT NO TIME IS RETROBOLTING SOMEONE ELSE'S ROUTE WITHOUT THEIR PERMISSION AN ACCEPTABLE PRACTICE - One is free to establish their own climbs however they choose but don't retrobolt other's routes.
+Thus far first ascensionists have been pretty tolerant of that behavior but it's definitely not ok to dumb down someone else's route.
 In other areas you might get run out of town or have your property vandalized.
-Again, set your ego aside and just toprope it if you feel like you can’t lead it the way it was done on the FA.
-Gomorrah, Purgatory, Rawdon’s Roof, and the baddest mixed line in the center of the Black Chasm have all been retrobolted by a person who didn’t do the first ascent of that route and without the first ascensionist’s permission.
+Again, set your ego aside and just toprope it if you feel like you can't lead it the way it was done on the FA.
+Gomorrah, Purgatory, and Rawdon's Roof have all been retrobolted by a person who didn't do the first ascent of that route and without the first ascensionist's permission.
 This means that you need to make sure that the route you want to establish has not been led by anyone before.
-How do you go about finding these things out when the guidebooks don’t have this information?
+How do you go about finding these things out when the guidebooks don't have this information?
 Spend some time in the area, ask local climbers and maybe wait a season or two to see if a route has ice in the same place every year.
 Along the way you will make friends, learn more about the history of the area and climbing, and perhaps learn a thing or several about yourself and your abilities.

 - Well-placed anchor bolts have been tolerated by the DEC - Anchor bolts aren't a bad idea, and they help keep the top of popular areas from becoming too heavily eroded.
 We've all been out on a day when the top out isn't necessarily frozen.
 That being said, on most routes, and especially on FA's where one isn't sure whether a route will be popular, the top out is an integral challenge to all of Catskill climbing.